easystats/bayestestR/README.md

 By default, `hdi()` returns the 89% intervals (`ci = 0.89`), deemed to be more stable than, for instance, 95% intervals.
-An effective sample size of at least 10.000 is recommended if 95% intervals should be computed (Kruschke 2015).
-Moreover, 89 indicates the arbitrariness of interval limits - its only remarkable property is being the highest prime number that does not exceed the already unstable 95% threshold (McElreath 2018).
+An effective sample size of at least 10.000 is recommended if 95% intervals should be computed (Kruschke, 2015).
+Moreover, 89 indicates the arbitrariness of interval limits - its only remarkable property is being the highest prime number that does not exceed the already unstable 95% threshold (McElreath, 2018).

 ``` r
 posterior <- distribution_chisquared(100, 3)